SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Tournament Spirits

 Debate tournaments have a stark difference between expectations and reality for anyone new to them.
 If you don't educate juniors on the tournament experience, then
-- They might leave some task unfinished at home unaware that they can continue the task
 - They might reach home later than they told their parents to expect them.
 - They might miss out on eating food at all if you don't tell them the strategic time to eat food.
-- There are a lot of possible logistic issues like all members of a team filling feedback, trainees being confused about filling the ballot, Especially in tourneys, ask questions about rounds, constantly acknowledge their existence, judging feels really lonely otherwise
+- There are a lot of possible logistic issues like all members of a team filling feedback, trainees being confused about filling the ballot, a bunch of other tabbycat issues like navigating on your private url, etc
+- They might expect the tournament to provide food so they won't have made their own food plans like lunch boxes.
+-
+Especially in tourneys, ask questions about rounds, constantly acknowledge their existence, judging feels really lonely otherwise